neapsix/kopiatomic/README.md

 ### My `restic` backup registers some directories as modified in every snapshot.

-This issue happens because `restomic` recreates and then removes the directory tree of the mounted filesystem above the specified datasets each time.
+This issue happens because `restomic` recreates and then removes the directory tree above the specified datasets each time.
 For example, if you run `restomic tank/usr/home/ben`, you might see this:

 ```console